icbiadb/icbiadb/IDEAS.md

-**Database state for input-only**

-Rather specific use-case, i.e usefull when you create a app only meant to generate databases, create a state that disables all unnecessary functionality(like lookup maps updating when using store/insert and so on)

 **KV storage of declarations**

 Declaration rules are currently stored at the top of the file, with a start index for the records which are stored after KV records.
 With KV storage of declarations, all that could be scrapped and only have in-memory separation.